-A 91 and a 76 on the Same Side of Round Rock
+A 91 and a 76 on Two Sides of Round Rock

-Deep Wood Elementary pulled a 91 out of 100 on the 2025 TEA accountability rating, earning straight A’s across every domain and 5 of 7 distinctions.
-Claude Berkman Elementary, barely a mile away, scored a 76.
-Both campuses are in Round Rock ISD, both serve the same general stretch of Williamson County, and the median home prices are only about $48,000 apart.
-That combination of proximity, shared district, and wildly different performance numbers is the kind of thing that makes buyers stop and do a double take.
+Deep Wood Elementary pulled a 91 out of 100 on the 2025 TEA accountability rating, earning A’s across every domain.
+Claude Berkman Elementary, a few miles away on the other side of town, scored a 76.
+Both campuses are in Round Rock ISD, both serve the same general stretch of Williamson County, and both sit inside the city of Round Rock.
+That combination of shared district, same city, and wildly different performance numbers is the kind of thing that makes buyers stop and do a double take.

 Claude Berkman vs Deep Wood: Quick Comparison